-- Submission of an MCCC Application for Admission. - b.
-All new students, as defined in Procedure 3.00(b), must meet assessment
+- a.
+Submission of an MCCC Application for Admission. - All new students, as defined in Procedure 3.00(b), must meet assessment requirements.
+The admission decision, in part, will be based upon assessment results.

-- requirements.
-The admission decision, in part, will be based upon assessment results. - c.
-The MCCC High School Approval Form must be completed and signed by the high school superintendent or his/her designated representative prior to each semester of attendance. - d.
+- c.
+The MCCC High School Approval Form must be completed and signed by the high school principal prior to each semester of attendance. - d.
 Official high school transcripts are required prior to admission. - e.
 Approval by the vice president of student and information services or his/her designee is required for enrollment.
-A high school student is typically limited to one class.